This Luang Prabang travel blog is all you need to make up your mind.

 Well, not really!

 It may sound funny but Laos can actually complete your trip to Thailand, Vietnam, and Cambodia – all in one place.
-Of course, geographically you will miss those beautiful Thai and Cambodian beaches, when comes to culture and experiencing the local way of life, you will, in fact, find many similarities.
+Of course, geographically you will miss those beautiful Thai and Cambodian beaches, but when comes to culture and experiencing the local way of life, you will, in fact, find many similarities.

 From language (that resembles Thai) to a cultural and historical past (that resembles Cambodia and Vietnam) to amazing food (that, in fact, can be a better mix of all) Laos resembles its neighbours and has a lot more to offer than you can imagine.

 Laos shares much of its history with its neighbours, but also has its own culture that seems more intense and less lost.
-Its relatively low-key nature makes it a much offbeat destination than any of its neighbour in Southeast Asia.
+Its relatively low-key nature makes it a much more offbeat destination than any of its neighbours in Southeast Asia.
 So, if you’re one of those people who like visiting places whose culture is not washed away by tourists, Laos may just be for you.

-Though in no way I am claiming that Laos is better than its neighbors, the fact that it has almost everything that other countries around it has to offer, all while keeping the experience less touristic, cannot be disregarded.
+Though in no way I am claiming that Laos is better than its neighbours, the fact that it has almost everything that other countries around it has to offer, all while keeping the experience less touristic, cannot be disregarded.

 Luang Prabang: Best Place to Visit In Laos?

-Laos is still in its early stages of developing infrastructure for tourism.
+Laos is still in the early stages of developing infrastructure for tourism.
 Land transport in Laos is slow and hard to find (just like in Cambodia, there are still no trains in Laos) leaving flying the only convenient and quicker option.